KarpenkoDima/My-TCP-Book/README.md

-# TempleRepoNet
+# My TCP BOOK
-templete for my .net project
+Template the book for Senior - my goal is to become Senior Network/System Engineer